 A computer processor does the same thing.
 Every single second it makes thousands of crucial decisions for the rest of your computer.
 These are called processes, hence the name Processor.

 The more complicated the rest of your computer is, the more processes your CPU will have to make every second to keep up with performance.
-This means that when you start installing the other powerful parts necessary for gaming, your processor needs to be as strong as possible for them to run efficiently.
+This means that when you start installing the other powerful parts necessary for gaming, your processor needs to be fast enough for them to run efficiently.

 Every laptop designed specifically for gaming will come with a stronger processor than your average laptop.
 Stronger processors are more expensive, which raises the price of your laptop.
 Stronger processors in gaming computers will also raise the hardware's power consumption, meaning you need a better battery with a strong power supply.

-Gaming laptops and gaming desktops both require this processing power; a regular laptop will not.
+Both gaming laptops and gaming desktops require this processing power; a regular laptop will not.

 GPU - Graphics Card